Film, TV + Theatre

 You

 Yes, he’s a psychopathic serial killer.
 It’s probably not the best one to start out with on a topic about rooting for the bad guy, and Penn Badgley himself constantly reminds audiences that his character, Joe, is *not a good guy*.
-But the fact that You has been renewed for a fourth season just proves our point that audiences can’t get enough of this deranged man with a husky voice.
-Despite his maniacal and murderous behaviour, the show does a great job of making Joe *almost* relatable with his quippy and sarcastic inner monologues that show he hates social interactions and screaming babies.
-Turns out, he’s not all that different from us…if you just forget the glass cage in his basement.
+But the fact that You had four seasons proves our point that audiences can’t get enough of this deranged man with a husky voice.
+Despite his maniacal and murderous behaviour, the show does a great job of making Joe *almost* relatable with his quippy and sarcastic inner monologues and his hatred of screaming babies.
+Turns out, he’s not all that different from us…if you can forget the glass cage in his basement.

 Watch You here.